[Editor's note: A version of this story appears in the April 2021 issue of Oil and Gas Investor magazine. Subscribe to the magazine here.]

 Testing 2,100 barrels a day (bbl/d), the SEMZ 11X was validation that Apex was on its way after the challenges Plank’s team had while creating Apex, a startup devoted to exploration and production in Egypt and the Middle East.

 First came the COVID-19 crisis.
-Last March, Apex founder and CEO Roger B. Plank flew to London to meet with some of his investors including Blue Water Energy LLP, a midmarket private equity firm that was part of the group that backed his startup in October 2018.
+Last March, Plank flew to London to meet with some of his investors including Blue Water Energy LLP, a midmarket private equity firm that was part of the group that backed his startup in October 2018.
 But then the coronavirus became global news and things began shutting down.
 Flights from the U.K. to the U.S were banned.
 He made it home on one of the last planes before the ban took effect in March 2020.

 “We had a board meeting in London on March 10 … but then I barely made it home under the wire, right before the door got shut,” he told Oil and Gas Investor.